El Loco (roller coaster)

 El Loco is a model of steel roller coaster manufactured by S&S Worldwide.
-The rides are characterised by a vertical or beyond-vertical drop, tight corners and abnormal banking.
+The rides are characterized by a vertical or beyond-vertical drop, tight corners and abnormal banking.
 As of November 2013, there are six El Locos operating around the world.

 History

 The first El Loco was Steel Hawg at Indiana Beach.
 The ride was announced in November 2007 as having a 120° first drop and a planned opening date in mid-May 2008.
 However, these were revised to a drop angle of 111° and an opening date on July 5, 2008.
 The ride drop angle was the steepest in the world at the time, taking the record from a series of Gerstlauer Euro-Fighters which shared the record with drops of 97°.
 The design of the outward banking turn found on the ride was developed by Alan Schilke of Ride Centerline LLC.

 Mumbo Jumbo at Flamingo Land was the next El Loco to be constructed.
 In order for the ride to take the world's steepest drop record from Steel Hawg, the drop angle was increased to 112°.
 All other elements of the ride remained the same.
 The ride opened on July 4, 2009.

 The biggest El Loco is Green Lantern Coaster at Warner Bros.
 Movie World.